 Exploring the stack of fast moving legal innovation.

-A bi-monthly London gathering for innovation leads at law firms, technically minded in-house, and solution builders.
+A bi-monthly London gathering for technically minded lawyers in-house and at firms, innovation leads and solution builders.
 One topic per evening, a presentation and tech-stack discussion, a couple of demos, and shared experiences.

 Innovation leads, the technically curious and builders